Doctors & Staff

 Dr. Michelle Severs is originally from Williams, a small town in northern Minnesota, and currently resides in Duluth.
 Dr. Severs attended the College of Saint Scholastica as an undergraduate, and earned her Doctor of Veterinary Medicine degree from the University of Minnesota in 2006.

 Soon after graduating, Dr. Severs joined the team at Superior Animal Hospital in June 2006.
+She became a Fear Free Certified Professional in 2018.
 She has professional interests in internal medicine, dentistry, and dermatology.

 Dr. Severs and her husband Eric share a mutual love of golfing and traveling, and recently had their first son, Jacob.
 In her free time, Dr. Severs also enjoys camping, boating, reading, and volunteering at the Humane Society of Douglas County.
 She shares a home with a black retriever, Stitch, a Labrador/husky mix, Daisy, and two rabbits, Twix and Snickers.
 Stitch and Daisy are fantastic at playing fetch, and even better at taking naps.